kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/advanced_database/homework/homework6.md

-# Assignment 6
+# Assignment 6 SQLite and Data Analysis

 Please see the following two files for instructions.

-Please submit both jupiter notebook  and code in word document with screenshots, so that I can do grading quicker.
+* Please submit both jupiter notebook  and code in word document with screenshots, so that I can do grading quicker.
+* Please download your database, a sqlite file from here, [TODO]

 ## Climate Analysis and Exploration**

 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.